JackBarker7/JackBarker7/README.md

 - 👋 Hi, I’m @JackBarker7
 - 👀 I’m interested in physics simulations in Python and JavaScript
 - 🌱 I’m currently learning Python and JavaScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: jw.barker@outlook.com

 <!---
 JackBarker7/JackBarker7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.